pedrada88/rwe/README.md

 python -i train_RWE.py -word_embeddings INPUT_WORD_EMBEDDINGS -rel_embeddings INPUT_RELATION_EMBEDDINGS -output OUTPUT_RWE_EMBEDDINGS
 ```

 The code takes as input standard word embeddings (FastText was used in the reference paper) and relation embeddings (i.e. embeddings for pairs of words).
-As input relation embeddings we used the [Relative package](https://github.com/pedrada88/relative) (WIC in this repository), mainly due to its efficienty compared to other similar methods, but any relation embeddings can be leveraged.
-To learn your own Relative relation embeddings you can simply run the following command (more information in the original Relative repository):
+As input relation embeddings we used the [Relative package](https://github.com/pedrada88/relative), mainly due to its efficienty compared to other similar methods, but any relation embeddings can be leveraged.
+To learn your own Relative relation embeddings you can simply run the following command (more information in the original [Relative repository](https://github.com/pedrada88/relative)):

 ```bash
 python relative_init.py -corpus INPUT_CORPUS -embeddings INPUT_WORD_EMBEDDINGS -symmetry true